At the end of World War II, only a few thousand wealthy Americans had televisions, growing to two-thirds of households within a decade.

 Nat King Cole became the first African American host of a television series when his variety show appeared in 1956.

-Commercials: Selling through the Screen
+Commercials: Selling Through the Screen

-Television commercials gave manufacturers a new way to sell their products.
 By 1950, sponsors were moving from radio to television at an unstoppable rate.

 The New News

 During the 1950s, few households owned more than one television, so viewing became a shared family event.
-The TV dinner was first introduced in 1954.
+The pre-packaged TV dinner was first introduced in 1954.

 Source: Land of Television